fattreed/rlox2/readme.md

+# rlox
-# first project from [crafting interpreters](https://craftinginterpreters.com) in rust.
+the first project from [crafting interpreters](https://craftinginterpreters.com) written in rust.